stefanmintert/ep_xmlexport/README.md

 The plug-in adds itself to the list of export formats.
 Choose `XML` from list of formats.

 You can't control the XML output format using the GUI.
-If you need something different from the default XML, use the HTTP API instead.
+If you need something different than the default XML, use the HTTP API instead.

 TODO: Make the default configurable.